mrdoob/three.js/threejs/lessons/threejs-cameras.md

 to choose appropriate `near` and `far` values for your needs.

 The 2nd most common camera is the `OrthographicCamera`.
-Rather than specify a frustum it specfies a box with the settings `left`, `right` `top`, `bottom`, `near`, and `far`.
+Rather than specify a frustum it specifies a box with the settings `left`, `right` `top`, `bottom`, `near`, and `far`.
 Because it's projecting a box there is no perspective.